Amazon.com (AMZN) Q2 2017 Results - Earnings Call Transcript

 Mark A. May - Citigroup Global Markets, Inc.

 Thank you.
 A question on the comments around the fulfillment investments.
-Could you characterize or maybe even quantify how much of the fulfillment infrastructure investment that you're making is kind of incremental, is geared towards handling growth and sort of the existing business and infrastructure versus expanding your capabilities in fulfillment like adding more inbound or last mile and/or from entering new international markets where you need to invest ahead of growth versus just sort of keeping up and maintaining growth within sort of your existing footprint?
+Could you characterize or maybe even quantify how much of the fulfillment infrastructure investment that you're making is kind of incremental, is geared towards handling growth and sort of the existing business and infrastructure versus expanding your capabilities in fulfillment, like adding more inbound or last mile and/or from entering new international markets where you need to invest ahead of growth versus just sort of keeping up and maintaining growth within sort of your existing footprint?
 And then AWS, you had some price adjustments in May, yet the Q2 growth was quite good.
 Can you just comment about the impact that those cuts may have had in Q2 and if you're modeling those also in your Q3 guidance, maybe the impact there?
 Thanks.

 Brian T. Olsavsky - Amazon.com, Inc.